practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 Oberon source code can be also compiled with activated switch _-b_ to disable runtime checks: _$ obc -b -o RandomStreamsForPerfStats_b RandomStreamsForPerfStats.obn_

-However, in case of the ["speed part"](./RandomStreamsForPerfStats.obn) of the microbenchmark program it doesn't make any statistical relevant difference in terms of execution speed, which is about 27 milliseconds.
+However, in case of the ["speed part"](./RandomStreamsForPerfStats.obn) of the microbenchmark program it doesn't provide for any statistical relevant difference in terms of execution speed, which is about 27 milliseconds.

+Switching off JIT compilation, and let only the interpretation run, with compilation command: _$ obc -j0 -o RandomStreamsForPerfStats_j0 RandomStreamsForPerfStats.obn_ will make an "executable" which runs for about 97 milliseconds.

 <br/>